wladwm/ban2bgp/README.md

 ## Description

 This is a network distributed intrusion prevention system controlled via HTTP API.
-When bad guys tries to knock your servers or routers, their IP can be immediately sent to your network as hotroutes to null for specified amount of time - for all your network.
+When bad guys tries to knock your servers or routers, their IP can be immediately blocked for specified amount of time for all your network by two ways:
+1. bad IP's announced as as hotroutes to null to your RR's, so bad guys will not got responses.
+2. bad IP's announced as flowspec rules, blocking any traffic from these addresses.
+Please be caution with attack sources, because some session-less protocols like DNS is not recommended as attack source, because source IP's can be easy spoofed.

 ## Quick start